jpbourgeon/pouchdb-nextjs-router/README.md

 import PouchDB from "pouchdb";
 import fs from "fs";
 import path from "path";
-// the router also exports a basic middleware runner to use with nextjs import pouchdbNextjsRouter, {
+import pouchdbNextjsRouter, {
-  runMiddleware,
+  // the router also exports a basic middleware runner to use with nextjs runMiddleware,
-} from "pouchdb-nextjs-router/utils";
+} from "pouchdb-nextjs-router";

 // disable nextjs body auto-parsing: pouchdb-nextjs-router uses
 // its own body-parser instance, because it needs to parse raw bodies